mikros-dev/mikros/README.md

 ## Roadmap

+* Support for custom tags, key-value, declared in the 'service.toml' file, to be added in each log line.
 * ~~Support for receiving custom 'service.toml' definition rules.~~
-* Support for HTTP services without being declared in a protobuf file.
+* ~~Support for HTTP services without being declared in a protobuf file.~~
-* Support for custom tags, key-value declared in the 'service.toml' file, to be added in each log line.
 * ~~Remove unnecessary Logger APIs.~~

 ## License